 This chart illustrates BP21 Total Expenditure.
-Total Expenditure is made up of costs required to MTB and Investments considered essential, in order for Xoserve and our connected customers to support the future direction of energy market strategy.
+Total Expenditure is Following this period of corporate transformation, a small made up of costs required to MTB and Investments considered essential, in order for Xoserve and our connected customers to support the future direction of energy market strategy.

-The main reasons for the increase to the investment profile value for 2021/22 between BP20 and BP21 are:
+The main reasons for the increase to the investment profile value new services are: for 2021/22 between BP20 and BP21 are:

-- The inclusion of three new investments totalling £2.5m Governance of Data, Website Improvements and Decarbonisation - A re-phasing of spend on the UK Link roadmap, bringing an additional £1.7m into 2021/22 from outer plan years.
+- The inclusion of three new investments totalling £2.5m - Governance of Data, Website Improvements and Decarbonisation - A re-phasing of spend on the UK Link roadmap, bringing an additional £1.7m into 2021/22 from outer plan years.
 The overall programme costs do not exceed the values in BP20. - The increases were partially offset by reductions and phasing changes in other investment areas.